MAP-NBV: Multi-agent Prediction-guided Next-Best-View Planning for Active 3D Object Reconstruction: Experiments and Evaluation

-We also compared the performance of \textit{MAP-NBV} with a modified baseline NBV method~\cite{aleotti2014global} designed for multi-agent use.
+We compared the performance of \textit{MAP-NBV} with a modified baseline NBV method~\cite{aleotti2014global} designed for multi-agent use on 20 objects, as listed in Table~\ref{tab:airsim_multiagent_results}.
 The baseline method employs frontiers to select the next-best views.
 Frontiers are points located at the edge of the observed space near unknown areas.
 We utilized the same modifications described in Pred-NBV~\cite{dhami2023prednbv}.
 Specifically, we used our segmented point cloud to choose frontiers near the target object.
 To ensure that the UAVs always face the target object, the orientation of all poses selected by the baseline aligns with the center of the observed target object point clouds.

 We further adapted this baseline method to function in a multi-agent setting.
 The pose for the first UAV is selected in the exact same manner as in the single-agent baseline.
 For each subsequent UAV, the remaining best pose is chosen, as long as it does not fall within a certain distance threshold compared to the previously selected poses in the current iteration of the algorithm.